shivamshishodia/springboot-security-oauth-github/README.md

 # Spring boot Security oAuth (using Github)

 Basic Spring boot Security OAuth (using Github).
-Angular code is not covered here, but the calls are mocked using Thunderclient requests.
+Angular code is not covered here, but the calls are mocked using Thunderclient requests (check 'Mock oAuth without UI').

 ## Overview of Components

 - Spring boot Backend Service (uses Github OAuth)
-  - TokenStore: Generate token from/to authentication.
+  - TokenStore: Generate token from/for authentication.
+  - TokenFilter: Filters and validates the Auth Bearer tokens coming in HTTP requests using JWT Hashmap cache.
-  - SecurityConfig.successHandler: Generate the token using the TokenStore call and return the token in the response to clients on auth success.
+  - SecurityConfig.successHandler: Generate the token using the TokenStore call and return the access token in the response to clients on auth success.
   - SecurityConfig.authenticationEntryPoint: Unauthenticated request will be shown 401 unauthorized error.
   - SecurityConfig.corsConfiguration: Allow XHR requests.
-  - InMemoryRequestRepository: Use HashMap to hold the OAuthRequest in-memmory temporarily while the request is begin processed by Github.
+  - InMemoryRequestRepository: Use HashMap to hold the OAuthRequest in-memory temporarily while the request is begin processed by Github.
   - HomeController.username: Get the username.
 - Angular Client (Mocked via Thunderclient)
   - Login Component: Show the login button.